florianfoerg/mallorca24/README.md

 ## System Structure

 The application is composed of several subsystems, each responsible for managing a different aspect of the platform.
-Client-Server pattern is being used for the application.
+Client-Server pattern is being used for structuring.
 The overall structure of the system is illustrated in the following component diagram:

 ![component diagram showing the structure of the system](https://github.com/florianfoerg/mallorca24/blob/master/rsc/structure%20holiday%20challenge.svg)